 The course consists of four sessions as outlined in the course agenda.
 You will gain access to all of these sessions at the start of the course and you can work through them at your own pace, making it easy to fit your learning around work, family or personal commitments.
 Each session uses compelling visuals, clear audio commentary and lots of interactive elements to keep you engaged as you learn.
 You can also revisit topics at any point throughout the course to refresh your knowledge.
 At the end of each session there is a short, multiple choice quiz, to test that you have retained the knowledge you have learned during the session.
 You will need to pass this quiz in other to move on to the next session.

 During the course, there are four live video chat sessions with the course trainer where you have the opportunity to ask questions about the content of the course.
-These sessions will take place at 3pm UK time on the 2nd, 9th, 16th and 23rd of June 2022.
+These sessions will take place at 10am UK time on the 15th and 22nd of September and the 6th and 13th October 2022.

 Additionally, you can ask the course trainer questions on the course forum and use the forum to exchange knowledge with other students.